Text and photo by Gabrielle.

 14) He has a generous spirit.
 The kids will request movie night refreshments, and my instinct is to buy the bare minimum, but if Ben does the shopping he’ll bring home 3 times as much as requested (which also prevents any kind of hoarding or bickering over portions from the kids).
 There’s always more than enough if Ben’s around.
 Life feels generous when he’s in charge.

 15) He acts like I’m attractive.
 Even when I’m not.

-16) He wrote this.
+16) He wrote a blog long before I did.
+It was very funny.
 (Wouldn’t it be great if he started updating again?)